laubonghaudoi/Chinese_Rime/README.md

 This repo has four sub-directories:

 1. Folders under the `sources/` directory are the source repos of some schemas, which are preserved as submodules so that the schema designers can maintain them.
 Since not all schemas are open-sourced on GitHub, the collection under this directory is incomplete.
-2. The `unmaintained/` directory preserves schemas from other sources (not from GitHub).
+2. The `unmaintained/` directory preserves schemas from other sources which are not recipes (for an introduction to schema recepies, please see [Rime 輸入方案又是啥](https://github.com/rime/home/wiki/RimeWithSchemata#rime-%E8%BC%B8%E5%85%A5%E6%96%B9%E6%A1%88%E5%8F%88%E6%98%AF%E5%95%A5)).
 They are not maintained by anybody so the usabilities are not guaranteed.
 3. The `download/` directory serves as the folder for the [released](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages.
 It contains only the selected schema for the prestige dialect of each language.
 Hence users can download, deploy and use these off-the-shelf schemas conveniently.
 4. The `resources/` directory stores materials about the collected schemas, such as tutorials, schema white papers, etc., as references and study materials for users.